HTTPArchive/almanac.httparchive.org/src/content/en/2019/accessibility.md

 #### Labels on interactive elements

-The most common way that a interacts with a website is through its controls (such as links or buttons to navigate the website).
+The most common way that a user interacts with a website is through its controls, such as links or buttons to navigate the website.
 However, many times screen reader users are unable to tell what action a control will perform once activated.
 Often the reason this confusion occurs is due to the lack of a textual label.
-For example: a button displaying a left-pointing arrow icon to signify it's the "Back" button, but containing no actual text.
+For example, a button displaying a left-pointing arrow icon to signify it's the "Back" button, but containing no actual text.

-In our sample, a lot of websites use buttons or links.
-From those, only around a quarter (24.39%) include textual labels with these controls.
-If a control is not labeled a screen reader user might read something generic, such as the word "button" instead of a meaningful word like "Search".
+Only about a quarter (24.39%) of pages that use buttons or links include textual labels with these controls.
+If a control is not labeled, a screen reader user might read something generic, such as the word "button" instead of a meaningful word like "Search".

 Buttons and links are almost always included in the tab order and thus have extremely high visibility.
 Navigating through a website using the tab key is one of the primary ways through which users who use only the keyboard explore your website.
 So a user is sure to encounter your unlabeled buttons and links if they are moving through your website using the tab key.